SmartPack/SmartPack-Kernel-Manager/app-update/app-update.md

 # SmartPack-Kernel Manger

 ## SmartPack-Kernel Manager is a modified version of official Kernel Adiutor, which is originally developed by Willi Ye aka Grarak.
 All the credits goes to the original developer.
-The purpose of this page is to ensure timely update to this app.
-All the new versions can be found in the ‘Downloads’ section.
-Enjoy.

 ## Release history
 ## 3. SmartPack-Kernel Manager-v1.3